usnistgov/5gdeploy/docs/tgcs.md

 To use UDP mode, pass `-u` in both client flags and server flags; otherwise, it is TCP mode.
 It is an error to have UDP mode on one side and TCP mode on the other side.

-The text outputs of each iperf2 container are saved in `~/compose/20230601/PREFIX` directory.
+The text outputs of each iperf2 container are saved in the stats directory.
 You should not use the `--output` flag.
 The script shows a brief summary of iperf2 results, but it requires interval reports to be enabled (`-i` flag) and cannot handle bidirectional traffic.